 9. Swap Hardware for Warmer Finishes

-Small hardware swaps = big mood shift.
-Satin brass, brushed gold, or matte black warm up sterile spaces and look expensive (without being extra).
+Small hardware swaps add up to a big mood shift.
+Satin brass, brushed gold, or matte black warm up sterile spaces and look expensive without trying too hard.

 Try This

-- Match-ish, not matchy: Keep metals in the same family, but mix textures—brushed + satin looks rich.
+- Match-ish, not matchy: Keep metals in the same family, but mix textures; brushed and satin together looks rich.

-- Upgrade touchpoints: Drawer pulls, towel bars, toilet paper holder, robe hooks.
+- Upgrade touchpoints: Drawer pulls, towel bars, the toilet paper holder, robe hooks.

 - Bonus points: Add a heated towel bar if your budget allows.
-Heaven.
+Pure heaven.

 10. Double Down on Storage That Feels Calm

-Clutter kills the spa vibe.
-Hide the chaos in pretty containers so your counters stay serene and your mornings feel less… Monday.
+Clutter quietly kills the spa vibe.
+Hide the chaos in pretty containers so your counters stay serene and your mornings feel a little less Monday.

 Try This

-- Woven baskets: Under the sink for extra TP, cleaning supplies, and refills.
+- Woven baskets: Tuck them under the sink for extra TP, cleaning supplies, and refills.

 - Glass canisters: Cotton rounds, salts, and bath bombs look chic and organized.

-- Labeled bins: Drawer dividers for skincare, hair tools, and travel minis (FYI, it’s life-changing).
+- Labeled bins: Drawer dividers for skincare, hair tools, and travel minis are honestly life-changing.

 11. Add Spa-Worthy Greenery

 Plants make bathrooms feel alive, and winter is when we need that most.
-Go for humidity-loving varieties that don’t mind the steamy life.
+Go for humidity-loving varieties that don't mind the steamy life and bring a calm, green note to your winter bathroom decor.

 Try This